jbakams/slimebot-volleyball/README.md

 #### 1. Webots R2021b:

 [Webots](https://cyberbotics.com/)  is open-source and multi-platform software used to simulate robots.
 It is friendly and doesn't have strong device requirements.
-[Install](https://cyberbotics.com/doc/guide/installing-webots) it if you are interested in running simulations.
+[Install](https://cyberbotics.com/doc/guide/installing-webots) it if you are interested in running simulations (Agents can be trained without simulator).
 We recommand the version R2021b to avoid bugs with recent versions.

 #### 2. Python 3.X: